 For those that know me, I am an organizing freak, and this extends to how I manage my music collection from proper alphabetization and chronological order of my vinyl and CDs to my digital collection.
 While I have a great knowledge of music, as a technical person i have a deep appreciation for being able to sift through data quickly and being presented with data that “makes sense”.
 For years iTunes was at the center of my music management universe, but over the years it has become bloated and even incompatible at times with periodic updates.
 So how does one end up using Serato to manage music?
 And not only rely on Serato exclusively but actually like it?
 Read on!

-And before someone shouts out that iTunes and Serato both allow you to use iTunes… yes I am aware and I used that capability for a while.
+And before someone shouts out that Virtual and Serato both allow you to use iTunes… yes I am aware and I used that capability for a while.
 But there are some shortcomings of using that integration including slower load times and if you change it in one it does not immediately reflect that change.
-Try changing say BPM in Serato and then look at it in iTunes.
+Try changing say BPM in Serato or VDJ and then look at it in iTunes.
 It will not update till the track is loaded.
 That drove me batty!

 I needed something better.
+I needed to consolidate

 Tearing The Band-Aid Off

 So the very first thing I had to do is go cold turkey off of iTunes.
-This meant completely abandoning iTunes and use Serato to manage music.
+This meant completely abandoning iTunes and use my DJing platform to manage music.
 Now I did not go completely insane and just kill my only copy of a structure I spent years and years managing.
 I made a cloned hard drive as things stood before I pulled the trigger just in case I wanted to come back to where things were.
 I strongly advise doing this if you “take the plunge”.

 Organization Will Set You Free

 I then use my Grouping id3 tag to store sub-genre information.
-So for instance I have a genre tag of R&B for Alicia Keys but inside the Grouping field I have additional sub-genre information like Neo Soul, Hip Hop Soul, or whichever fits into that particular song.
+So, for instance, I have a genre tag of R&B for Alicia Keys but inside the Grouping field I have additional sub-genre information like Neo Soul, Hip Hop Soul, or whichever fits into that particular song.

 So why add this much information?
 Simple.
 Information is power.
 Also see that not only does her work show up but any samples she used are there as well.

-Subfolders Are Bad, M’kay?
+Subfolders Are “The Bad”?